 The motorhome and camper community is growing exponentially and figures from the National Caravan Council say that this is only set to increase.
-Life in a camper is incredible and we are loving our full-time travels and have no regrets about our decision to leave UK back in March 2016 or the van we have bought.
+Life in a camper is incredible and we are loving our full-time travels and have no regrets about our decision to leave UK back in March 2016 or the motorhome we bought.
 Although the journey to reach this point was not all plain sailing and we coursed up and down that familiar old rollercoaster.

 Seeing so many more adventurers start out on their journey through the Facebook community has inspired us to share our experiences.
 And so we are pleased to share our First Step Starter Kit for newbie motorhomies.

 This free to download Guide covers five motorhome purchase essentials:

 Step 1 – A process that gives you a really solid starting point and helps you clarify your needs before you even think about searching for the right motorhome or van.

 Step 2 – Five key questions to ask that will help you prioritise the style of motorhome or camper that will suit your lifestyle.